antimof/UxPlay/README.md

    * _**NEW in v1.70**: Support for 4k (h265) video with the new "-h265" option._  (Recent Apple devices will send HEVC (h265) video in AirPlay mirror mode
    if larger resolutions (_h_ > 1080) are requested with UxPlay's "-s wxh" option;  wired ethernet connection is prefered to wireless in this mode, and may also be required by the client;
-   the "-h265" option changes the  default resolution from 1920x1080 to 3840x2160, but leaves default maximum framerate ("-fps option") at 30fps.)
+   the "-h265" option changes the  default resolution from 1920x1080 to 3840x2160, but leaves default maximum framerate ("-fps" option) at 30fps.)

 ## Highlights: